ZiboLin/Nao_robot_soccer/README.md

 # Robotic_soccer-
-Build from the codebase released by Austinvilla team
+Built from the codebase released by Austinvilla team

 #What is done
  * More stable walk